 Carol Collicutt, Chair

 Carol Collicutt is a visual artist living in Fredericton.
 For nearly 25 years, she sat on the board of Gallery Connexion–a nationally respected artist-run centre–where she fulfilled several roles, including that of President for six years.
 Through her involvement in many committees and organizations, she has helped advance contemporary art and promote emerging artists in New Brunswick.
 Her work has been shown in many solo, group and joint exhibitions across the Maritimes, gaining her wide critical attention.
-Ms. Collicutt holds a Diploma from NASCD, a BA from Dalhousie University, and a BEd from St. Thomas University.
+Ms. Collicutt holds a Diploma from NSCAD, a BA from Dalhousie University, and a BEd from St. Thomas University.